List of UFO sightings in the Czech Republic: 1976, Radkov

-In 1976 a family saw a triangular UFO similar to boomerang while sitting at the campfire behind their cottage in Radkov.
+In 1976, a family saw a triangular UFO similar to a boomerang while sitting at a campfire behind their cottage in Radkov.
 Two years later, a similar object was unsuccessfully chased by a military aircraft from Žatec above Western Bohemia.
-In 1992, similar object was observed in Cheb, near Prague and near Dvůr Králové.
+In 1992, anomalous phenomena resembling the earlier sightings were observed in Cheb, near Prague, and near Dvůr Králové.

 1987, Vranov

-Vranov UFO incident is considered the most famous and arguably the most serious incident of sighting of an unidentified flying object over Czech territory.
-This incident took place on 12 July 1987 in Vranov nad Dyjí above the Vranov Reservoir, which was full of visitors.
-The observation began at 12 noon local time.
-The crew of the helicopter regiment was ordered to pursue an unknown object.
+The Vranov UFO incident is considered the most famous and arguably the most serious UFO incident over Czech territory.
+This encounter took place on 12 July 1987 in Vranov nad Dyjí above the Vranov Reservoir, which was bustling with vacationers at the time.
+The observation began at noon.
+The crew of a military helicopter was ordered to pursue an unknown object.
 The weather on the day of the event was typical for the season and climate, with cumulus clouds above 1.5 km.
-The object, i.e. the target of the helicopter regiment, was first located in Austria, close to the state border.
-At first the pilots thought the guidance station was vectoring them onto the cloud.
+The "target" was first located in Austria, close to the border.
+At first, the pilots thought the guidance station was vectoring them towards a cloud.
 After a while, a black object in the shape of a cigar flew over them.
-They received an instruction from the ground to shoot down the object, but according to the pilots' description, the machine behaved very strangely.
-Whenever the machine was aimed in the crosshairs, it immediately changed direction.
-Moreover, shooting was also not possible due to the fact that they were located above the Vranovská dam, which was full of people, i.e. vacationers.
-After two minutes of visual contact, the object disappeared behind the cloud.
-The pilots flew on.
-First Lieutenant Jaroslav Špaček claims: Then probably the worst situation occurred during the entire flight.
+They received an instruction from the ground to shoot down the object, but according to the pilots' description, the machine was exhibiting unusual behavior.
+Whenever the object was aimed in the crosshairs, it immediately changed direction.
+Moreover, shooting was also not possible due to the fact that they were located above a populated tourist spot.
+After two minutes of visual contact, the object disappeared behind a cloud.
+The pilots flew on, and First Lieutenant Jaroslav Špaček claims: "Then probably the worst situation occurred during the entire flight."
 The object was flying directly towards their helicopter and they had to dodge it with great difficulty.
-At great, allegedly supersonic speed, the object, the target of the helicopter regiment, then moved over Brno, Jaslovské Bohunice and towards Bratislava, where after a while it was no longer visible on the radar.
+At allegedly supersonic speed, the object then moved over Brno, Jaslovské Bohunice, and towards Bratislava, where after some time it was no longer visible on the radar.

 1991, Miličín

-On 12 July 1991 a glowing round object was seen near Miličín causing panic among local population.
-Sphere appeared randomly, silently followed people, scaring them to death.
-It was allegedly seen by hundreds of witnesses and only a few people spoke.
-Local pastor reportedly told people that this was a divine miracle and they should keep quiet about it.
-Several people testified that they saw the outlines of figures in the sphere.
-In some cases the figures even left the sphere and were walking on a roof of an empty cottage and were "repairing" something leaving behind large and four-fingered footprints in the mud.
-One man was so bewitched by the sphere that he set off after it into the darkness, despite the neighbors calling him back, only to return later and confused.
-Another person reports a waste of time.
-And one lady said that figures came to her house and left only after she screamed, cried and prayed loudly.
+On 12 July 1991, a glowing round object was seen near Miličín, which raised alarm among the local populace.
+A sphere appeared randomly, silently followed people, and caused widespread fear.
+It was allegedly seen by hundreds of witnesses, though only a few of them were willing to report what they had seen.
+A local pastor had reportedly speculated that this was a divine miracle and advised locals that they should remain quiet about the encounters.
+Several eyewitnesses testified that they had seen the outlines of figures in the sphere.
+In some cases, the figures even allegedly disembarked and were walking on the roof of an empty cottage, apparently performing repairs on something.
+They reportedly left behind large four-fingered footprints in the mud.
+One man approached the sphere, despite the protestations of his neighbors, only to return later explaining his ostensible inability to deviate from his previous course.
+Another person reported missing time.
+One witness testified that figures came to her house and only left after she screamed, cried, and prayed loudly.